France says EU solution needed in Spain bank crisis

 “If, to save the bank, you have to increase the deficit and this increase leads to higher interest rates, then it’s the snake eating its tail,” he said.

-He said a solution should be found “through the mechanisms of a banking union, which is something we favor.”
+He said a solution should be found “through the mechanisms of a banking union, which is something we favour.”

 Spain, facing a widening banking crisis and a sharp increase in its borrowing costs, is pressing for a direct European rescue of its banks but is reluctant to tap an EU bailout fund that would force it to accept a direct intervention in its policy making by the European Commission.

-It has faced resistance from Germany, which does not want to change current rules to allow funds from the European Stability Mechanism (ESM) to be used in direct bank recapitalizations.
+It has faced resistance from Germany, which does not want to change current rules to allow funds from the European Stability Mechanism (ESM) to be used in direct bank recapitalisations.